 \section{A call for moral responsibility}

-Our analysis of the drawbacks and limitations of some recent studies brought to light the need for responsibility when discussing results about social bots.
-The way in which new findings are presented in this and in neighboring fields can influence not only the next iterations of research, but also industry practices, policymaking, and the public opinion.
-To this end, \textit{it is paramount to avoid propagating the common misconceptions} that haunt social bots literature and that currently fuel ambiguities, generalized misunderstandings, and frictions among scholars---such as those between proponents and opponents of social bots research.
+Our analysis of the drawbacks and limitations of recent studies brought to light the need for responsibility when discussing results about social bots.
+The way in which new findings are presented in this and in neighboring fields can influence not only the next iterations of research, but also industry practices, policymaking, and public opinion.
+To this end, it is paramount to avoid repeating the mistakes and propagating the common misconceptions that currently haunt the social bot literature and that fuel ambiguities, generalized misunderstandings, and friction among scholars.

 The everyday challenges that we face as researchers in the broad area of misinformation are an accurate reflection of those faced by our society.
 As authors, reviewers, and readers of new research in this field, we have the moral obligation of refraining from falling for the same biases, and exacerbating the same issues, that we frequently encounter in our analyses.
-We are well aware that misinformation often surfaces as ``an accurate fact set in misleading context''~\citep{starbird2019disinformation}.
-Cherry-picking favorable references, or even individual claims and results from a cited article, is an example of citation bias that can create the misleading context in which misinformation thrives~\citep{west2021misinformation}.
-Similarly, making hyped or sensationalist claims can help publishing a paper and accruing citations.
-However, such claims also contribute to creating misleading contexts and unrealistic expectations, as well as to increasing scientific tribalism.
-More broadly, we believe that misleading contexts are given in all those works that propagate the misconceptions that we hereby demystified.
+Misinformation often surfaces as «an accurate fact set in a misleading context»~\citep{starbird2019disinformation}.
+Perpetuating the methodological and conceptual issues addressed in this paper contributes to creating flawed or unreliable research.
+Cherry-picking data, references, claims, or results from a cited article are examples of misleading context in which misinformation thrives~\citep{west2021misinformation}.
+Similarly, while making hyped or sensationalist claims can help publish a paper and accrue citations, such claims also contribute to creating misleading contexts and unrealistic expectations, as well as to increasing scientific tribalism.

-Making tangible progress in the science of misinformation requires to address many conceptual, practical, and ethical challenges.
-Doing so involves embracing the intrinsic complexity of the phenomenon, considering multiple viewpoints, and providing nuance rather than na\"{i}vety.
-Sweeping statements such as ``the creators of bot datasets are responsible for the failure of the field'', ``all social bots research is flawed or useless'', or even ``this new bot detector has flawless performance'' does not contribute to achieving the cited goals.
+Making tangible progress in the science of misinformation requires that we address many conceptual, practical, and ethical challenges.
+Doing so involves embracing the intrinsic complexity of the phenomenon, considering multiple viewpoints, and providing nuance rather than naivety.
+Sweeping statements such as ``the creators of bot datasets are responsible for the failure of the field,'' ``all social bots research is flawed or useless,'' or even ``this new bot detector has flawless performance'' do not contribute to achieving these goals.